The END: Estimation Network Design for games under partial-decision information: Estimate network

-Throughout the paper, we also assume that the design graphs are chosen to satisfy the specifications in \cref{prob:1,prob:2}, without further mention. \begin{standing}[Consistency] It holds that $\g{I}\subseteq \g{E}$ and that $\gD{p}\subseteq \g{C}$ for all $\p$. $\square$ \end{standing}
+We emphasize that solving \cref{prob} is not the goal of this paper.
+In fact, the requirements and design procedure for $\g{E}$ and $\{\gD{p}\}_\p$ are vastly problem-dependent.
+Luckily we do not need to consider a specific structure for the estimate and design graphs, but just assume that they satisfy some properties.
+First, we will assume throughout the paper that the design graphs are chosen to satisfy the specifications in \cref{prob:1,prob:2}, without further mention. \begin{standing}[Consistency] It holds that $\g{I}\subseteq \g{E}$ and that $\gD{p}\subseteq \g{C}$ for all $\p$. $\square$ \end{standing}

-The conditions above ensure some properties for the estimate exchange, akin to those exploited in the analysis of standard consensus-based algorithms (as exemplified in \cref{lem:rooted,lem:connected} below).
-This simple observation allows us to generalize the convergence analysis of several distributed algorithms to the \gls{END} framework, allowing for great freedom in the estimates exchange, as we show in \cref{sec:GNE,sec:do_algorithms}.
-However, before proceeding, we need to introduce the stacked notation used througout in our analysis.
+Second, we will simply assume some level of connectedness for the design graphs; for example, we might assume that each $\gD{p}$ is strongly connected.
+This ensures some properties for the estimate exchange, akin to those exploited in the analysis of standard consensus-based algorithms, as exemplified in \cref{lem:rooted,lem:connected} below.
+In turn, this simple observation allows one to easily generalize the convergence analysis of several distributed algorithms to the \gls{END} framework, allowing for greater freedom in the estimates exchange design.

+However, before going deeper into details, we need to introduce the stacked notation used in the remainder.
+This notation is particularly important in simplifying our analysis, as it allows us to abstract from the complex network interaction and to seamlessly cope with the non-homogeneity of the agents’ copies (e.g. the local vectors kept by distinct agents may have different dimensions/number of components).